BogoslovskiyNikita/OpenCards/README.md

 #### About this project

-OpenCards is open source mobile app to learn natural languages, using cards system.\
+OpenCards is open source mobile app to learn natural languages, using [flashcards system](https://en.wikipedia.org/wiki/Flashcard).\
 Project is created with [Godot Engine](https://godotengine.org/) [v 3.5.2]
+\
+\

-I originally created this project to help me learn English. i didn't like any of the existing apps, so i decided to create my own :)\
+I originally created this project to help myself with learning English.
+I didn't fully satisfied any of the existing apps, so i decided to create my own :)\
 \
 Feel free to contribute to this project or make your own fork